DigantaGhorai/DDC_2022/README.md

 ## Kere Architecture Pritzker Architecture Prize / Anna Abengowe
 * In this workshop, students learn about the historical context and the transformation role of the new GSA (Graduate School of Architecture) at the University of Johannesburg, gaining an understanding of design as a motor for social change.
 Students are exposed to the work of Diébédo Francis Kéré, the first African to receive the Pritzker Architecture Prize and discussed the need to embrace what's personal and unique to them in their creative endeavors.

+## Introduction to Character Design by Diganta Ghorai

+In this workshop the students designed characters based on 3 design constraints -

+* A present hobby
+* A favorite animal (real/fictional)
+* A future goal/plan

+## The Tall Grass

+Students watched an episode of Love, Death + Robots - Season 2, Episode 5 It was for the demonstration of applied character design, scene design and lighting in film and animation.
+It also showcased creative visualization of the art of story telling.

+# Week 2

+## Introduction to Game Design by Diganta Ghorai

+Using the character designs from the previous week, we created a player vs player card battle game where each character had specific character moves with attack/defense/health/special attack point constraints.

 # Week 3

 ## Talking Books / James Langton